AY2324S2-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 1. User requests to list employees
 2. TaskMasterPro shows a list of employees
 3. User requests to delete a specific employee in the list using his/her index(Employee ID)
-4. TaskMasterPro deletes the person
+4. TaskMasterPro deletes the employee

     Use case ends.